 Students who have received a grade of "F" in a graduate course taken at Defiance College may select to retake the course under Academic Second Chance if the course is repeated at Defiance College.
 This option may be exercised for two graduate courses during the student's graduate career at the College.
 The Academic Second Chance form must be completed with the Registrar's Office prior to enrolling in the course for the second time.
-The Academic Second Chance form must be completed with the Registrar's Office prior to enrolling in the course for repeated course.
-The Academic Second Chance form is available in the Registrar's Office or online through the myDC portal.
-It may not be used to change academic history after a student has received a degree.
+The forgiven course is noted on a student's transcript with an asterisk; the repeated course is noted with an "R." Forgiven courses are not calculated into a student's cumulative GPA.
+The student will keep on their permanent academic record the grade for both the first and second attempt.
+Academic Second Chance may not be used to change academic history after a student has received a degree.